prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     const wchar_t* source, uint class_id, uint limit, uint preset);
 ```

-This constructor creates a uniquely named New High Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's (optional) criteria and deterines if the numbers has reached a new high.
+This constructor creates a uniquely named New High Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's criteria and deterines if the numbers has reached a new high.
 The Trigger generates an ODE occurrence invoking all Actions if the object count is above the highest count.
 The Trigger can be created with a preset high value of 0 or greater.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.